 Advising Graduate Groups and Their Events with Alcohol

 We recognize that our graduate students are of the legal drinking age and therefore we have a different alcohol policy for these student groups.
-Please reference the Student Activities website for the full policy on alcohol related events for graduate groups.
+Please call the office with questions on this policy.

 Recently we have seen a spike in the number of student groups that want to travel abroad to complete service projects or conduct research.
 Planning for a trip abroad like this should really start about a year before the anticipated trip.
-Any student group that wants to travel abroad must complete the International Travel Form on YouDo and meet all requirements of Student Activities and Global Programs.
+Any student group that wants to travel abroad must register their trip on OrgSync by submitting and event request and meet all requirements of Student Activities and Global Programs.
 A chaperone is required for any and all travel outside of the country.
 This might be a circumstance where your students will come to you and ask if you will accompany them on their trip.
 At this time our office does not financially support chaperones however most groups cover the finances of the chaperone while abroad.